 “An analyst’s job is to find meaning in all of that data, see what’s concerning,” he said.
 “Is there a breach?
 Is someone violating a policy?”

 But breaches don’t just take the form of someone hacking into a server.
-They can also involve customer lists sent through unencrypted email, a password written on a sticky note in a cubicle, or a company laptop stolen from an employee’s car.
+They can also involve customer lists sent through unencrypted email, a password written on a sticky note in a cubicle or a company laptop stolen from an employee’s car.

 “The goal is to balance the needs of the company or the organization you’re working for with the need to protect the confidentiality of customer data and trade secrets,” Kamyck said.

-Kamyck said people who do well in these kinds of jobs tend to be curious, competitive and willing to keep learning to stay up to date with rapidly changing technology.
-The work draws on multidisciplinary knowledge, and people who continue with the work find there are a variety of directions they can take their careers.
+Kamyck said people who do well in these jobs tend to be curious, competitive and willing to keep learning to stay up to date with rapidly changing technology.
+The work draws on multidisciplinary knowledge, and people who continue with the work find there are a variety of directions they can take in their careers.

-For example, Kamyck said, if you're interested in the business side you might become a manager or run audits that let companies know where they need to improve to meet compliance.
+For example, Kamyck said, if you're interested in the business side, you might become a manager or run audits that let companies know where they need to improve to meet compliance.
 If you love the adversarial part of the job, you might become a penetration tester, essentially an “ethical hacker” who tests for system vulnerabilities by trying to get through them.

-How to Get Into Cyber Security
+How To Get Into Cyber Security

 Cyber security job requirements also sometimes include related work experience.
-Rather than jumping right into the security side of information technology, you can start out as a network or computer systems administrator.
+Rather than jumping right into the security side of information technology, you can start as a network or computer systems administrator.
 Depending on the specific cyber security position, employers may have other job requirements.
 For instance, keeping databases secure might be an ideal job for someone who’s spent time as a database administrator and is also well-versed in security issues.